Catherine Tramell: Personality

+In Basic Instinct, Catherine is a rare example of a female sociopath in popular culture.
+A charismatic, seductive, manipulative, and narcissistic author and serial-killer, she manipulates and causes the deaths of almost everyone in the story, including many of her lovers and her own parents, largely for her own personal gain, amusement and to inspire her novels with no real remorse whatsoever at all.
+She is even described as a "sociopath" by multiple other characters in the films.

+Despite the fact that Catherine is apparently a monster who enjoys killing other individuals, because she likes to do it and likes to mess with the minds of others and exploit them for her personal gain.
+Despite her freely admitting she has never truly loved Johnny Boz, she freaks out over Roxy's death and changes her mind about ending her romantic and sexual relationship with Nick Curran, because her romantic feelings towards Nick has become too strong for her to resist and decides she does not want to be without him at all, even though she had initially and secretly considered killing him just for it.
+There is also the possibility that she was scorned by Beth Garner and murdered her husband as a result.

-In Basic Instinct 2, Tramell is described as a "pathological liar" with her being diagnosed as a psychopath with narcissistic and borderline features by psychologist, Dr. Michael Glass; he explains: "Inside I believe she vacillates between a feeling of godlike omnipotence and a sense that she simply does not exist, which of course is intolerable.
+In Basic Instinct 2, Catherine is described as a "pathological liar" with her being diagnosed as a psychopath with narcissistic and borderline features by psychologist, Michael Glass, he explains; "inside i believe she vacillates between a feeling of godlike omnipotence and a sense that she simply does not exist, which of course is intolerable.
 I believe Ms. Tramell's behavior is driven by what we might call a risk addiction.
-A compulsive need to prove to herself that she can take risks and survive dangers that other people cannot.
+A compulsive need to prove to herself that she can take risks and survive dangers that other individuals cannot.
 Especially the subsequent encounters with the police, the powers that be.
 The greater the risk, the greater the proof of her omnipotence.
 All addiction is progressive, the addict will always need to take greater and greater risks.
-I suspect the only limit for her would be her own death."
+I suspect the only limit for her would be her own death".